11 Common Ship Types and Their Unique Purposes

 Once a school of fish has been identified, a boat with a net encircles the school.

-A factory ship, also known as a fish processing vessel, is a sizeable oceangoing vessel with substantial onboard processing and freezing capabilities for catching fish or whales.
+A factory ship, a fish processing vessel, is a sizeable oceangoing vessel with substantial onboard processing and freezing capabilities for catching fish or whales.

 7. RoRo (Roll on Roll off)